MicrosoftDocs/office-docs-powershell/skype/skype/vlatest/Get-CsRoutingConfiguration.md

 ```

 ## DESCRIPTION
-**Below Content Applies To:** Lync Server 2010

-Voice routes contain instructions that tell Lync Server 2010 how to route calls from Enterprise Voice users to phone numbers on the public switched telephone network (PSTN) or a private branch exchange (PBX).
+Voice routes contain instructions that tell Skype for Business Server how to route calls from Enterprise Voice users to phone numbers on the public switched telephone network (PSTN) or a private branch exchange (PBX).
-This cmdlet is used to retrieve the global instance that holds a list of all voice routes defined within the Lync Server 2010 deployment.
+This cmdlet is used to retrieve the global instance that holds a list of all voice routes defined within the Skype for Business Server deployment.
 To retrieve individual voice routes or to retrieve them as individual objects rather than as a list, use the Get-CsVoiceRoute cmdlet.

-Who can run this cmdlet: By default, members of the following groups are authorized to run the Get-CsRoutingConfiguration cmdlet locally: RTCUniversalUserAdmins, RTCUniversalServerAdmins.
-To return a list of all the role-based access control (RBAC) roles this cmdlet has been assigned to (including any custom RBAC roles you have created yourself), run the following command from the Windows PowerShell prompt:

-Get-CsAdminRole | Where-Object {$_.Cmdlets -match "Get-CsRoutingConfiguration"}

-**Below Content Applies To:** Lync Server 2013

-Voice routes contain instructions that tell Lync Server how to route calls from Enterprise Voice users to phone numbers on the public switched telephone network (PSTN) or a private branch exchange (PBX).
-This cmdlet is used to retrieve the global instance that holds a list of all voice routes defined within the Lync Server deployment.
-To retrieve individual voice routes or to retrieve them as individual objects rather than as a list, use the Get-CsVoiceRoute cmdlet.

-Who can run this cmdlet: By default, members of the following groups are authorized to run the Get-CsRoutingConfiguration cmdlet locally: RTCUniversalUserAdmins, RTCUniversalServerAdmins.
-To return a list of all the role-based access control (RBAC) roles this cmdlet has been assigned to (including any custom RBAC roles you have created yourself), run the following command from the Windows PowerShell prompt:

-Get-CsAdminRole | Where-Object {$_.Cmdlets -match "Get-CsRoutingConfiguration"}

-**Below Content Applies To:** Skype for Business Server 2015

-Voice routes contain instructions that tell Skype for Business Server 2015 how to route calls from Enterprise Voice users to phone numbers on the public switched telephone network (PSTN) or a private branch exchange (PBX).
-This cmdlet is used to retrieve the global instance that holds a list of all voice routes defined within the Skype for Business Server 2015 deployment.
-To retrieve individual voice routes or to retrieve them as individual objects rather than as a list, use the Get-CsVoiceRoute cmdlet.

 ## EXAMPLES

-### -------------------------- Example 1 -------------------------- (Lync Server 2010)
+### -------------------------- Example 1 --------------------------
 ```
 Get-CsRoutingConfiguration
 ```